-Joining me for therapy in Wimbledon couldn’t be easier.
+Joining me for therapy online couldn’t be easier.

 What are the fees?

-I offer a free initial phone consultation, so we can begin to get to know each other, to see if we can work together comfortably.
-Each session then costs £50.
-I offer £35 sessions for counselling students and those earning less than £16,000 or counselling students.
+I offer a free initial phone consultation, so we can begin to get to know each other and to see if we can work together comfortably.
+Currently each session costs £55 or £40 for concessions – those earning less than £16,000 or counselling students.
 NHS staff are also able to have the £40 concession fee.

-Fees are due by the end of the session by bank transfer or cash.
+Fees are due by the end of the session by bank transfer.

-The Northern Line (South Wimbledon) is 12 minutes walk away.
+The Northern Line (South Wimbledon station) is 12 minutes walk away.

 Buses 93, 57, 131, 156 and 164 all serve Wimbledon town centre.

 Sessions can be booked from:

 Please give at least 24 hours notice if you need to cancel.
 If it is less than 24 hours, the fee will be payable.